EdsonCaldas/-Asterisk/README.md

 # -Asterisk
-Как включить видеозвонки в Asterisk
+How to enable video calling in Asterisk

-Эти кодеки не нужно устанавливать, они уже есть в Asterisk по умолчанию, однако, если вы этого не сделаете, следуйте инструкциям ниже с необходимыми изменениями.
+These codecs do not need to be installed, they are already included in Asterisk by default, however, if you do not, follow the instructions below with the necessary changes.

-1- Установите программное обеспечение Asterisk PABX
+1- Install Asterisk PABX software

-2- Если параметр видеозвонка не включен в графическом интерфейсе, в области параметров отображается один из стандартов сжатия видео h261, h263, h263p, h264 или mpeg4, необходимо будет внести изменения или добавить файл в папку. .conf и еще один в extension.conf
+2- If the video call option is not enabled in the GUI, the options area displays one of the h261, h263, h263p, h264 or mpeg4 video compression standards, you will need to make changes or add a file to the folder. .conf and one more in extension.conf

-3- Внесение изменений в файл .conf
+3- Making changes to the .conf file

-3.1 - откройте терминал и введите корневой путь vi /etc/asterisk/sip.conf, если vi не работает, попробуйте vim, эта команда откроет эту папку в режиме предварительного просмотра и нажмите Enter, чтобы получить доступ к папке
+3.1 - open terminal and enter root path vi /etc/asterisk/sip.conf, if vi doesn't work try vim, this command will open this folder in preview mode and press Enter to access the folder

-3.2- введите i, чтобы включить вставку, если файла нет, добавьте текст ниже в конец документации, нажав стрелку вниз
+3.2- enter i to enable insertion, if no file, add below text at the end of the documentation by clicking the down arrow

-контекст = по умолчанию
+context = default
 bindaddr = 0.0.0.0
 allow = ulaw
 allow = alaw